How to best explore the Appenzell Alps? Start from Hoher Kasten, the Top of Appenzell!

 Located in the heart of Europe, the Hoher Kasten peak offers experiences for everyone.

-The only revolving restaurant near and far is located smack on top of Hoher Kasten at 1794 meters above sea.
+The only revolving restaurant near and far is located smack on top of Hoher Kasten at 1794 meters above the sea.
 The restaurant revolves around its own axis within an hour, allowing for unobstructed panoramic views.

 Whether you are deciding to have lunch at the restaurant or simply a cup of coffee, try to spend some time inside the restaurant to feel the rotating effect!
-Needless to say, local Appenzell delicacies, friendly hosts and just all-around a great atmosphere complete this experience.
+Needless to say, local Appenzell delicacies, friendly hosts, and just all-around a great atmosphere complete this experience.